Ralph — Work Monitor

 - You press Ctrl+C → Ralph stops

-Cloud Heartbeat (GitHub Actions cron):
+Cloud Heartbeat (GitHub Actions events):

 - Manual dispatch via GitHub Actions UI → Ralph checks GitHub